nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 Please note that this workshop is not related to the similarly named [Workshop on Autonomous Driving Beyond Single-Frame Perception](http://www.wad.ai).

 ## Submission rules
+### Detection-specific rules
+* The maximum time window of past sensor data and ego poses that may be used at inference time is approximately 0.5s (at most 6 camera images, 6 radar sweeps and 10 lidar sweeps).
+At training time there are no restrictions.

+### General rules
 * We release annotations for the train and val set, but not for the test set.
 * We release sensor data for train, val and test set.
 * Users make predictions on the test set and submit the results to our evaluation server, which returns the metrics listed below.
 * We do not use strata.
 Instead, we filter annotations and predictions beyond class specific distances.
-* The maximum time window of past sensor data and ego poses that may be used at inference time is approximately 0.5s (at most 6 camera images, 6 radar sweeps and 10 lidar sweeps).
-At training time there are no restrictions.
 * Users must limit the number of submitted boxes per sample to 500.
 * Every submission provides method information.
 We encourage publishing code, but do not make it a requirement.
 * Top leaderboard entries and their papers will be manually reviewed.